 Evaluation Criteria Definitions

-Relative to the budget size of the organization, the extent to which the applicant demonstrates a committed effort to provide its audience a meaningful, impactful, quality and authentic artistic experience(s).
+Relative to the size of the organization, the extent to which the applicant demonstrates a committed effort to provide its audience a meaningful, impactful, and quality or authentic artistic experience(s).

-Extent to which the applicant organization can demonstrate an active, two-way, ongoing relationship between the applicant and community in the planning, participation and evaluation of the proposed activity(ies), which includes intentional strategies for diversity, equity, access, and inclusion
+The extent to which the applicant can demonstrate an active, two-way, ongoing relationship between the applicant and community in the planning, participation and evaluation of the proposed activity(ies), which includes intentional strategies for diversity, equity, access, and inclusion.

 The extent to which the applicant organization can demonstrate the ability to successfully design and implement the project through effective planning, financial management, staffing and evaluation.

 The intentional cultivation of pathways that encourage involvement and communication and provide opportunities for diverse swaths of constituent groups to participate in organizational activities.

 |Accessibility||The design of environments, products, or services, for people with disabilities.
 Accessibility can be linked to the process of developing products and environments that can be utilized by the widest possible range of ability groups, operating within the widest possible range of situations.|

 |Community||A collection of people, places and organizations that are connected through some external factor, such as geographic location or cultural affinity.|

 |Community Engagement||An active, two-way and long-term relationship in which one party motivates another to get involved or take action—and both parties experience change.
 Mutual activity and involvement are the keys to community engagement.
 Community Engagement promotes consistent community relationships that are a step beyond conventional programmatic partnerships.
 Consistent community engagement is an integral and multi-layered part of the work culture of the arts provider; it is not activity based, such as in collaboration or marketing to diverse audiences, nor is it solely program-based.
 (Definition adapted from the National Guild for Community Arts Education.)|